frankchen07/ccaveman/_posts/2013-08-15-jiu-fen-festivities.md

 They even had a [stand-alone apparatus](http://www.youtube.com/watch?v=tBz396Q9FQ8) for safely dismantling an uncomfortably large block of peanut brittle.
 This gadget of course, was hand-operated, nowhere to be found in a Bed Bath & Beyond, and probably not patented.

-**A-Ghan Auntie's red bean & taro/sweet potato balls.** [This was what](http://www.youtube.com/watch?v=IrPU52KUHng) was going on in the back of the store.
+**A-Ghan Auntie's red bean & taro/sweet potato balls.** This was what was going on in the back of the store.
 Out of context, and it could easily be mistaken for a crack-cocaine plant.

+<iframe width="854" height="510" src="https://www.youtube.com/embed/IrPU52KUHng" frameborder="0" allowfullscreen></iframe>

 This was the storefront, and what was going to go on into my mouth.
 Various forms of powdered starch reformed into semi-recognizable edibles.
 Easily digestible and pretty fun to eat.